K4SPERSKY965/DevourX/README.md

   <br>

 ## Install
 Copy the [version.dll](https://github.com/jadis0x/DevourX/releases) file to the game's directory and launch the game.
+Press *F1* to activate the menu.

 ## Contact